1935 Yangtze flood: Background

-Contextual Information about the Yangtze River
+About the Yangtze River

 The Yangtze River, literally named "the Long River" in Mandarin, is considered to be the longest river in Asia.
 It is also the third longest river in the world; stretching 6,315 kilometres from the mountains of Tibet to the Eastern Sea.
 The name Yangtze more specifically refers to the downriver portion of the river along the coastal plain, which passes by the city of Shanghai.
 Since ancient times, the Yangtze River has been central to the development of Chinese culture as it has been home to human cultures for more than 20,000 years.
 This is because the river served as an essential trade route for China's cities and agricultural communities.
 This is because the river basin of the Yangtze River provides year-round access to water because it is a key source of irrigation for the farming communities of the region, creating some of the richest agricultural territory in the nation.

 Over time many cities have been constructed very close to the banks of the Yangtze River in order to utilize this rich agricultural territory.
 Currently, the entirety of these cities makes up more than one-third of the population of China.
 Consequently, these cities have been vulnerable to significant damage in times of flood.

 Throughout history, three-quarters of China's floods have been caused by the Yangtze River.
 Usually the Yangtze floods occur during most non-drought years.
 During monsoon season, which occurs from June to September, flooding and mudslides have consequently been perennial problems as they typically lead to several hundred deaths annually.
 In the case of the 1935 flood, the mudslides occurring as a result of the 1931 China Floods significantly eroded the natural flood barriers which existed previously making the consequences of this flood more severe.

 Deforestation, which was becoming widespread in China by the 1930s, exacerbated the problems of the floods.
 This is because plant root systems help to absorb the flood water and assist in holding the soil in place.
 The removal of these root systems significantly increased the likelihood of landslides occurring.